muelthe/phoenix-basics/README.md

 # phoenix-basics
-Dockerfile for building a basic Phoenix web framework Docker container
+Dockerfile for building a basic Phoenix web framework Docker container to support development.

+# example
+From the directory containing the Dockerfile:

+`docker build -t phoenix-dev .`